 You can get a better user experience, higher conversion rates and lower transaction fees by splitting them (we can give you advice on this based on your business requirements).

-If you are buying separately from you merchant account provider, you need to make sure you can integrate the two.
+If you are buying separately from your merchant account provider, you need to make sure you can integrate the two.
 Similarly, if you are using an eCommerce platform check the integrations possible.
-If not, then it’s failed a key requirement and you should cross it off your shortlist.
+If not, then it has failed a key requirement and you should cross it off your shortlist.

 What is the user experience for entering card details on desktop and mobile devices?
 18% of online shoppers in abandoned an order in Q1 2021 due to a checkout process that was too long or complicated.